ArthurGareginyan/my-custom-functions/readme.txt

 =
 * Maintenance: Ensure compatibility with upcoming WordPress 5.8.
+* Framework update: The CodeMirror library has been updated to the latest version v5.62.0.

 = 4.49 - Mar 8, 2021 =
 * Maintenance: Ensure compatibility with upcoming WordPress 5.7.